PallakSinha/PallakSinha/README.md

 <h1 align="center">Hi 👋, I'm Pallak Sinha</h1>
-<h3 align="center">Aspiring Data Scientist | Educator | Data-Driven Problem Solver</h3>
+<h3 align="center">Data Science Enthusiast | Educator | Data-Driven Problem Solver</h3>

 ---

 ### 🌟 About Me
 As an **aspiring Data Scientist**, I have a strong foundation in **data visualization, statistical modeling, and business analytics**.
 I’m currently pursuing my **E-Master’s in Data Science and Artificial Intelligence from BITS Pilani**, building upon my **Data Science and Machine Learning Certification from IIT Delhi**, which has provided me with hands-on experience in **Python, SQL, Power BI, and Excel** for end-to-end data analysis and predictive modeling.
+I have also completed additional hands-on training in data science and analytics, working on multiple real-world projects involving machine learning and data analysis from TopMentor.

 I bring a unique blend of **educational experience and analytical thinking**, having previously worked as a **Mathematics teacher**, where I applied data-driven methodologies to improve learning outcomes.
 I have also completed a **Data Analysis internship at Elevate Labs**, where I strengthened my ability to apply analytical techniques in real-world business contexts.

-Across my academic and professional experiences, I have:
+Across my academic, professional & additional experiences, I have:
 - Applied **Python-based data analysis** workflows to clean, transform, and analyze structured datasets.
 - Developed **predictive and classification models** to identify patterns, trends, and key drivers in business and HR-related data.
 - Designed and delivered **interactive dashboards** using **Power BI** to communicate insights effectively to technical and non-technical stakeholders.